Passion Play: Revival

 Public interest in the Passion Play developed in the last decades of the 19th century, and the statistician Karl Pearson wrote a book about them.

 Since then, Brixlegg and Vorderthiersee in Tyrol and Horice na Sumave, near Cesky Krumlov in the Czech Republic, and above all, the Oberammergau in Upper Bavaria attract thousands to their plays.

 The text of the play of Vorderthiersee (Gespiel in der Vorderen Thiersee) dates from the second half of the seventeenth century, is entirely in verse, and comprises in five acts the events recorded in the Gospel, from the Last Supper to the Entombment.
 A prelude (Vorgespiel), on the Good Shepherd, precedes the play.
 After being repeatedly remodelled, the text received its present classical form from the Austrian Benedictine, P. Weissenhofer.
 Productions of the play, which came from Bavaria to the Tyrol in the second half of the eighteenth century, were arranged at irregular intervals during the first half of the nineteenth century; since 1855 they have taken place at regular intervals, at Brixlegg every ten years.
 The Höritz Passion Play, the present text of which is from the pen of Provost Landsteiner, has been produced every five years, since 1893.

 Modern performances of the Passion Play

+Belgium

+In belgium, there are four Passions play.

+The Passion Play of Ligny, founded in 1925 by the Abbey Mailleux, is made every year.